Blood-C: Plot

 Blood-C is set in an isolated rural town on the shore of Lake Suwa in Nagano Prefecture.
-Saya Kisaragi is the shrine maiden of the Shinto shrine run by her father Tadayoshi, and is outwardly a friendly and clumsy high school girl.
+Saya Kisaragi is a shrine maiden of the Shinto shrine run by her father Tadayoshi, and is outwardly a friendly and clumsy high school girl.
 Her circle of friends include neighbor and cafe owner Fumito Nanahara; school friends Yūka Amino, identical twins Nene and Nono Motoe, class president Itsuki Tomofusa, the taciturn Shinichirō Tokizane; and Saya's schoolroom teacher Kanako Tsutsutori.

 While living a normal school life by day, Saya spends the night defending the village against Elder Bairns, (Note: (古きもの, Furukimono)) monsters who feed on humans.
 Saya's skills in the "art of the sword" enable her to defeat the Elder Bairns, but those capable of speech accuse Saya and the humans of violating a covenant dubbed "Shrovetide".
 Saya also encounters a talking dog, which says it is here to grant someone's wish.
 She suffers from blanks in her memory and is pained by headaches whenever she tries to remember.

 Saya's battles with the Elder Bairns become increasingly desperate as they begin attacking during the day.
 Both Nene and Nono are killed, leaving Saya deeply hurt.
 Shinichirō learns of Saya's burden and offers to help, but is later killed himself.
 An attack on Saya's school results in everyone but Saya, Itsuki and Kanako dying.
 Saya later realizes that only her class was present at the school.
 Due to the blanks in her memory and comments from the Elder Bairns, she begins questioning her identity and mission.